EllieMakin/CompSci/mlrd/labNotebook.md

 ### Task 11: Betweenness

 The distribution of betweenness centralities produced by the algorithm has a few very high scoring nodes, with scores quickly decreasing from there.
 This should give good splitting points for clique finding, namely the few very high scoring nodes.

+### Task 12: Clustering

+Basically just used standard depth-first search, and copied the betweenness code from task 11.
+Finished!